 Welcome to my website.
 I hold a BA in Journalism and Mass Communication from the Universidad Católica de Chile (2002), a MA in Political Science from the Universidad de Chile (2007), and a MA and a PhD in Political Science from the University of Pittsburgh (2015).
-Currently I am a postdoctoral fellow.
-Before, I worked at the international desks of the newspapers El Mercurio (Chile, 2002-2008) and ABC (Spain, 2008).
+Currently I am a postdoctoral fellow in the Institute for Politics and Strategy at Carnegie Mellon University.

 My central line of inquiry explores how the individual differences among presidents have an impact on governance.
 Does it matter who the president is?
 If so, how does it matter?
 These are the main questions that motivate my research.
 Most quantitative political science research that analyzes the presidency treats individual differences as “residual variance” in models of policymaking.
 My research challenges this approach, building on the literature on psychology that has shown that all individuals have stable differences that strongly explain variance in their behavior.
 I argue that presidents’ individual differences help explain highly relevant political phenomena, including institutional change and policy outcomes.